-- Reviewing course curriculum to look for opportunities to augment content coverage with the development of reading, writing, and thinking skills. - Working with their pathway colleagues to align pathway instruction with the Common Core State Standards and other pathway outcomes. - Meeting with industry professionals to learn about the thinking skills that are demonstrated on the job.
+- Reviewing course curriculum to look for opportunities to augment content coverage with the development of reading, writing, and thinking skills. - Working with their pathway colleagues to align pathway instruction with the Common Core standards. - · Meeting with industry professionals to learn about the thinking skills that are demonstrated on the job. - Taking advantage of natural and easy opportunities to infuse the pathway theme into core academic courses.

-Integrated Learning
+Rigorous & Integrated Learning

-- How flexible am I in how and when I teach course content in order to promote integration? - How might my course content be best integrated with other subject areas and with the pathway theme? - How can I learn more about the specific knowledge and skills needed for success in careers in the pathway industry?
+- How do I define rigor?
+What are key thinking behaviors and habits of mind from my discipline? - How well does my current instruction align with the rigor demanded by the Common Core Standards? - How flexible am I in how and when I teach course content in order to promote integration? - How might my course content best integrate with other subject areas and with the pathway theme?